 NOTE: Beware of scam calls, message, email, etc. When in doubt, please verify the authenticity of phone calls by calling MOH hotline at 1800-333-9999.

 Phone numbers starting with 1800 are totally free of charge!

 Circuit Breaker (CB)

 The government of Singapore announced the Circuit Breaker measures to counter COVID-19 on 3rd April 2020.
-All non-essential workplaces closed from 7 April to 4th May 2020.
-Later on 21st April 2020, Prime Minister Lee Hsien Loong announced an extension of the Circuit Breaker to 1st June 2020.
+All non-essential workplaces closed from 7 April to 4th May 2020 (28 days).
+Later on 21st April 2020, Prime Minister Lee Hsien Loong announced an extension of the Circuit Breaker to end on 1st June 2020 (extended 28 days).

 To our migrant workers, let me emphasise again: we will care for you, just like we care for Singaporeans.
 We thank you for your cooperation during this difficult period. - Prime Minister Lee Hsien Loong

 Multi-Ministry Taskforce Press Conference on 28 May 2020

 Singapore ends circuit breaker and entered Phase 1 from Tuesday, 2nd June 2020 to 18th June 2020 (17 days).